everythingeverywhere/local-eduk8s/README.md

 cd ./local-eduks8 && ./deploy.sh
 ```

+> Add or delete workshops in `deploy.sh` at the bottom of the file like the example.

-If desired you can check eduk8s with:
+You can check eduk8s and retrieve the training session and password  with:

 ```
 /.deploy_check.sh
 ```

 Delete the cluster and eduk8s